-- Prepare the foundation and place the furnace in the desired position. - Install the factory supplied chimney and any additional sections of chimney pipe, supports and guards needed. - Connect the power supply at the control cabinet junction box. - Install and pressure test the supply and return piping to the building(s).
+- Prepare the foundation and place the furnace in the desired position. - Assemble the Bin Floor and align the Fuel Auger with the Air Lock - Assemble and mount the Fuel Storage Bin to the floor. - Complete the field wiring to the Bin Door Switch, Agitator Motor, and Air Lock Motor. - Connect the power supply at the control cabinet junction box. - Install and pressure test the supply and return piping to the building(s).